AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-aboutyourbusiness.1.md

 ## Starting a Business

-We’re going to ask some questions about you and your business so we can customise the information we give you.
+We’re going to ask you some questions so we can give you information that best matches your situation.

 ### About Your Business